pi-bot/pioneers/config/setUpLibs.md

 ~/.arduino
 ```
 ### Modifying the Examples and Libraries Directories
 The Examples Directory is replaced with the 4 learning sections for the tutorials.
+It also makes sense to put the **Test-hardware** sketches in here that are used to test all the piBot hardware.

 This is done by replacing files in the default **/usr/share/arduino/examples** directory:

 ```